thegworld/gtx-browser/docs/gpu/gpu_testing.md

 that symlink allowed it to proceed.

-Note also: on the same macOS machine, with a component build, this command failed to zip up a working Chromium binary.
+Note also: on the same macOS machine, with a component build, this command failed to zip up a working GTx Browser binary.
 The browser failed to start with the following error:

 `[0626/180440.571670:FATAL:chrome_main_delegate.cc(1057)] Check failed: service_manifest_data_pack_.`

-In a pinch, this command could be used to bundle up everything, but the "out" directory could be deleted from the resulting zip archive, and the Chromium binaries moved over to the target machine.
+In a pinch, this command could be used to bundle up everything, but the "out" directory could be deleted from the resulting zip archive, and the GTx Browser binaries moved over to the target machine.
 Then the command line arguments `--browser=exact --browser-executable=[path]` can be used to launch that specific browser.